MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-client-management.md

 ms.author: pauljewell
 ms.subservice: blobs
-ms.devlang: csharp, java, javascript, python ms.custom: devguide
+ms.devlang: csharp, java, javascript, python ms.custom: devguide-csharp, devguide-java, devguide-javascript, devguide-python
 ---

-# Create and manage clients that interact with data resources
+# Create and manage client objects that interact with data resources

 The Azure SDKs are collections of libraries built to make it easier to use Azure services from different languages.
 The SDKs are designed to simplify interactions between your application and Azure resources.
 Working with Azure resources using the SDK begins with creating a client instance.
 This article shows how to create client objects to interact with data resources in Azure Blob Storage, and offers best practices on how to manage clients in your application.

-## Create a client
+## About client objects

 The Azure Blob Storage client libraries allow you to interact with three types of resources in the storage service: